acl-org/emnlp-2022/_pages/venue.md

 ## Childcare
 Please check with the specific hotel where you plan to stay for childcare support.

+## Poster Printing
+ADNEC Services provides printing services on site.
+You may contact customer services by email <customer.services@adnec.ae> for poster printing requirements.
+If posters are received in advance, they can print them and have them ready.

 ## Places to Visit